-Several years later, her dad had met Clive’s father, then owner of Stanton Enterprises.
+Several years later, her dad had met Clive’s father, then owner of Stanford Enterprises.
 Sharing similar stories of struggles in the initial years of their businesses, they took an immediate liking to each other.
 Their companies had been in partnership ever since.

-Stanton Enterprises had benefitted hugely from this partnership.
+Stanford Enterprises had benefitted hugely from this partnership.
 Their Spa interiors, designed by her father’s firm, provided unparalleled tranquility and privacy, and had become hot spots for celebrities.

 The partnership had positively propelled her father’s firm into the public eye.
 Within a year of designing their first spa, his team had been featured in several magazines for their superior and innovative renderings.
 Soon his was the number one firm in the state for designing luxurious living.

 She’d imagined this streak of good luck would go on forever.
-Although there had been recent rumors of aggressive changes to Stanton’s business strategy, that they would end their partnership with S. F. Designs had never crossed her mind.
+Although there had been recent rumors of aggressive changes to Stanford’s business strategy, that they would end their partnership with S. F. Designs had never crossed her mind.

 It wasn’t even nine in the morning.
 How could things have gone so wrong already?

 Her first impression of Bryan Austin had been that of a man who was trying too hard.
 He was a tall, athletic man with dark hair, each and every strand painstakingly set to perfection.
 He was relatively young-looking for a corporate executive, and could almost second as an owner of a swanky night club.
-With that came a moody attitude, his face mostly expressionless and a pre-meditated response of rejection toward any offerings her firm made to Stanton.
+With that came a moody attitude, his face mostly expressionless and a pre-meditated response of rejection toward any offerings her firm made to Stanford.

 Eva liked the proposal from her team; to her, any concept that benefitted the planet had a nice ring to it.
 The thought that her firm could be a part of a green world made her feel at peace, as if she were in an organic garden, picking fragrant herbs for her next entrée invention.

 To her surprise, at first Bryan was on board with the idea.
 However, his enthusiasm seemed to have waned within the last two days.
 His team had returned with a strong no, we’re sticking to tried and tested methods for now response.
 Eva had further questioned Bryan, but he’d responded with minimal substance and candor, leaving her baffled about this matter more than before.
 Worry about your own company, Miss Avery.
-Leave the worrying about Stanton to me.
+Leave the worrying about Stanford to me.